 'How so?'
 Cael asked nonchalantly, sending the already-panicking Kiritz into an even greater depth of confusion and despair.

 'You should already know how, my lord.
-The furthest city from Reishert, lying right next to The Cursed Land and have been plagued since who-knows-how-long by all sorts of beasts and thugs.'
-Kiritiz's voice trembled as he described the dreaded city of Kalsak.
+The furthest city from Reishert, lying right next to The Cursed Land and have been plagued since who-knows-how-long by all sorts of beasts and thugs,' Kiritiz's voice trembled as he described the dreaded city of Kalsak.
 'Nothing good ever comes out of that place, nor does anyone who has the misfortune of getting sent there ever get to see another bright day in life.'

-'General Kristan Harker, your father, was killed by a beast just a few days ago and now this.'
-Kiritiz muttered loudly.
+'General Kristan Harker, your father, was killed by a beast just a few days ago and now this,' Kiritiz muttered loudly.
 'If this is the High Command's idea of honoring your father's legacy then they are out of their mind.'

 On the mention of his father, Cael's composed demeanor was challenged.
 His expression shifted, a frown replacing his cheerful smile, his silver eyes cast a sad look toward a picture of him with his late father on the first day he joined the military.

-Kiritz and Esthel look on with visible worry.
+Kiritz and Esthel looked on with visible worry.
 The sudden death of general Kristan Harker, a member of the High Command, came as a massive shock to all the military, especially to his young son Cael.
 Esthel threw Kiritz a death stare and the artificer blame himself for bringing up that subject.

 But much to their surprise, Cael suddenly spoke after just brief silence, his tone still cool and composed.

-'My father's death was a tragedy.'
-At this point, Cael stopped briefly to cross his hands on his forehead - a formal praying gesture to honor the deceased, and both Kiritz, as well as Esthel, followed him suit.
+'My father's death was a tragedy,' At this point, Cael stopped briefly to cross his hands on his forehead - a formal praying gesture to honor the deceased, and both Kiritz, as well as Esthel, followed him suit.